gshanemiller/kvbench/README.md

 * Hashing algorithms supported: **cuckoo** hash map, **Facebook's F14** hash map

-* Trie algos supported: **HOT** Height Optimized Trie, **ART** Adaptive Radix Tree
+* Trie algos supported: **HOT** Height Optimized Trie, **ART** Adaptive Radix Tree.
+I tried and discarded [Cuckoo-Trie](https://github.com/cuckoo-trie/cuckoo-trie-code) since its own benchmark seem to underperform ART

 * Tree algos supported: **None**: binary search trees, btrees regularly underpeform tries

 * Learned Indexes: **None** at present.
-Too many papers work with integral key types e.g. uint64.
-But if keys are real world, one needs a map from the string to an integral type.
+Too many academic papers work with integral key types e.g. uint64.
+But if keys are real world, one needs an order preserving map from the string to an integral type.
 How best to do this is an open question

 * Supports two memory allocators: default STL allocator, and Microsoft's MIM allocator each with one or two variations